Working with Object Storage (AWS S3 and Glacier) in RONIN

 Behold our newly created Object Store!

-Step 3 - Generate your secret access key
+Step 3 - Generate your Secret Access Key

-This will create your secure access key that will allow you to access your object store with your chosen program.
+This will create your secure access key that will allow you to access your object store.
+Your browser will automatically download a csv file with your key credentials into your downloads folder for convenience.

-This is just like a real world key, and anyone with this key / file can access your object store.
+This access key is just like a real world key, and anyone with this key / file can access your object store.
 Be careful who you share it with and keep it in a safe place!

-Step 4 (Optional) - Turn on versioning
+Step 4 (Optional) - Turn on Versioning

 By turning on versioning, all files you modify within your Object Store will be preserved each time they're modified.
 This is very useful for times you make mistakes and need to restore something that was working before.